kwchiao/MCSOS/README.md

 MCSOS is a Java multithreading program that simulates multiple users to save and print files.
 Files can be stored on any disk and printed on any printer by any user.

-The diagram is shown below to illustrates the workflow:
+The diagram is shown below to illustrate the workflow:

 ![diagram](image/mcsos.svg "Flow chart")